Samizo-AITL/qiita-articles/articles/en/11_svg_shooter_fsm_difficulty_ai.md

 title: Qiita Articles
 ---

-# 11. [JavaScript] Adding Difficulty and Enemy AI to an SVG Shooter
+# 11. 【JavaScript】 Adding Difficulty and Enemy AI to an SVG Shooter
 ## — When FSM Changes How the Game *Feels*
 tags: ["JavaScript", "SVG", "FSM", "GameDev"]